-Isolation led many of us to experiment with our hair at home, and one of the biggest trends turned out to be pastel hair colours.
+Many of us have been tempted to experiment with our hair over the years, and if you don't want to go too vibrate then soft pastel colours are the way to go.
 Created using temporary to semi-permanent hair dyes, celebrities from Hilary Duff to Lottie Moss have been experimenting with new hair colours.
-And really, there’s never been a better time if you’ve always wanted to try pastel hair - if it goes wrong, at least you can stay home until it washes out?
+And really, there’s never been a better time if you’ve always wanted to try pastel hair - if it goes wrong, you can work from home until it washes out!

 GET INSPIRED: Celebrities who'll convince you to try pink hair